Pushwoosh/pushwoosh-inbox-ui-android-sdk/README.md

                     .commitAllowingStateLoss()
 ```
 ## Customization
 You can customize Inbox UI style.
 Check [attrs.xml](InboxUiLibrary/pushwoosh-inbox-ui/src/main/res/values/attrs.xml) for all attributes that you can change.
 Also you can change Inbox UI style from code.
 To do so, please see [PushwooshInboxStyle](InboxUiLibrary/pushwoosh-inbox-ui/src/main/java/com/pubshwoosh/inbox/ui/PushwooshInboxStyle.kt).
-For more details, take a look at [Inbox samples](InboxSample).
+For more details, take a look at [Inbox sample](InboxSample).